 Apple doesn't change its device designs but once every few years, so the iPhone 13 retains the iPhone 12 redesign.
 Each model features flat sides made from aluminum sandwiched between glass plates.

-There aren't many design changes to differentiate the 2021 and 2020 iPhones beyond new color options and rearrangement of camera modules on the entry-level model.
-Thanks to the new notch design, the speaker grill is higher on this model.
-That means some cases that fit the iPhone 12 may obscure the speaker on the new iPhone.
+There aren't many design changes to differentiate the 2021 and 2020 iPhones beyond new color options and rearrangement of the camera module.
+However, the design differences are enough to require a new case since certain parts of the iPhone have moved.
+For example, the speaker grill is higher in the bezel now since the notch is slightly smaller.

 The colors available for this generation are midnight, blue, starlight, pink, and PRODUCT (RED).
-Apple may introduce another color, like purple, in the spring.
+Apple introduced a new green option during its March 2022 Apple event.

 The first design change users will notice is the smaller notch.
 After years of using the same-sized notch to house the Face ID components, Apple has finally reduced its size by 20%.